SeminoleCasa/Homework1/README.md

-# Fortifying your Capital with Citadel
+# Citadel: Fortifying your Capital

 ## Overview and Origin